-Soon animal control officers in various townships and counties requested our help in locating the owners of unclaimed strays that were being held at their facilities.
-Over the next 10 years, as both demand and support for our services grew, WSHS began sheltering homeless animals by opening a small storefront shelter on Chicago's west side along with 3 additional small satellite shelters in other townships.
+Soon animal control officers in various townships and counties requested the group's help in locating the owners of unclaimed strays that were being held at their facilities.
+Over the next 10 years, as both demand and support for their services grew, WSHS was born, and began sheltering homeless animals by opening a small storefront shelter on Chicago's west side along with three additional small satellite shelters in other townships.
 Today, we have consolidated into one easily accessible and highly visible shelter and adoption facility, housing up to 25 dogs and 60 cats at a time.
-We operate at full capacity at all times with animal care and adoptions being provided by 2 full-time and 6 part-time employees and numerous volunteers.
-We are open to the public 6 days a week.
+We operate at full capacity at all times, with animal care and adoptions being provided by three full-time and nine part-time employees and numerous volunteers.
+We are open to the public six days a week.

 The cats and dogs come to us from many sources.
-Impoundment facilities and the public bring us dogs and cats of all ages that have been abandoned, abused, injured, neglected and orphaned.
-A dedicated volunteer base and the retained service of several veterinarians has allowed us to save the lives of and place over 600 homeless animals each year into new homes.
+Impoundment facilities and the public bring us dogs and cats of all ages that have been abandoned, abused, injured, neglected, and orphaned.
+A dedicated volunteer base and the retained service of several veterinarians have allowed us to save the lives of and give 600 homeless animals each year new homes.
 Every animal that is brought to our shelter receives whatever type of veterinary care that is needed, including surgery and hospitalization for trauma cases, long-term care and medication for viral and bacterial infections, and treatment of parasite infestations such as heartworm.
-Orphaned kittens and puppies as well as the infirm receive loving care in our Temporary Care Homes until they are ready for adoption.
+Orphaned kittens and puppies, as well as the sick, receive loving care in our foster homes until they are ready for adoption.

-We continue to reunite lost animals and their owners by maintaining a database with information on over 33,000 pets and their owners, and by providing free pet identification tags to all pet owners.
-This service has been improved with microchip pet identification implants for every animal that is adopted from us.
+We continue to reunite lost animals and their families by maintaining a database with information on over 33,000 pets and their owners, and by providing free pet identification tags.
+Additionally, we provide microchip pet identification implants for every animal that is adopted from us.

-Be sure to check our website regularly for update information!
+Be sure to check our website regularly for updated information!